TahirRiaz/terralense-example-eval/README.md

-# Terralense Evaluation Test Suite
+# Terralens Evaluation Test Suite

-This repository contains a comprehensive collection of Terraform test cases designed to evaluate the capabilities of [Terralense](https://github.com/your-org/terralense), a Terraform analysis and linting tool.
+This repository contains a comprehensive collection of Terraform test cases designed to evaluate the capabilities of [Terralens](https://github.com/your-org/terralens), a Terraform analysis and linting tool.

 ## Overview

-Terralense is a static analysis tool for Terraform configurations.
-This test suite validates Terralense's ability to resolve and analyze various Terraform patterns, including:
+Terralens is a static analysis tool for Terraform configurations.
+This test suite validates Terralens's ability to resolve and analyze various Terraform patterns, including:

 - Complex variable and local value expressions
 - Dynamic blocks and meta-arguments (`count`, `for_each`)